 - Pour and spread evenly into prepared pan.

 - Cover and refrigerate for 30 minutes or until firm.

 - In a large bowl, whisk together the flour, cornstarch, baking powder, baking soda, and salt.
 Set aside.

-For fudge filled cookies: Scoop out 1 1/2 tablespoon of cookie dough.
+- For fudge filled cookies: Scoop out 1-1/2 tablespoon of cookie dough.
 Flatten on hand and add 1/4 teaspoon of butterscotch fudge.
-Top with another 1 1/2 tablespoon dough and roll into ball.
+Top with another 1 1/2 tablespoon dough and roll into a ball.

 - Dip dough balls into bowl granulated sugar if desired.
 Place on cookie sheets about 2 inches apart and flatten slightly.

 - Bake for 10 to 12 minutes, or until just barely golden brown around the edges.
 Allow to cool on cookie sheet for 10 minutes before transferring to wire rack.

 - Combine butter, salt, maple syrup, vanilla, and 1 cup of the sugar.

 - Add milk and slowly add more powdered sugar until desired consistency is reached.

 - Frost cooled cookies and top with walnuts, pecans or butterscotch chips.